VijayKumar77/SQL-Music-Store-Analysis/README.md

 # SQL-Music-Store-Analysis
-SQL project to analyze online music store data
+SQL project to analyze online music store data.

 In this project we will analyze the dataset using SQL and help the store to understand its business growth by answering simple questions.

 ### Database and Tools